frnmst/automated-tasks/README.md

 configuration files.

 Systemd timer unit files are optional.
-If a script does not need them, they will not be present in the `./metadata.yaml` file:
+If a script does not need them, they will not be present in the `./metadata.yaml` file.

 | YAML Key | Optional |
 |----------|----------|